rayhog/aviator-jekyll-template/_api/cpu_3.0.md

 content_markdown: |-
   ###### The CPU node in the Technopedia database stores information that relates to the CPU, such as the model ID, number or cores, and model information.

-  The CPU node is connected to the MANUFACTURER node by the `VENDOR_OF` relationship, which points toward the CPU node.
+  The CPU node is connected to the MANUFACTURER node by the `HAS_A` relationship, which points from the MANUFACTURER to the CPU node.

   Here's a simple query to return 25 results for CPU models:

   `MATCH (n:CPU_MODEL) RETURN n LIMIT 25`
    {: .info}

   <br>